WDD 131: Dynamic Web Fundamentals

 Task

-Design and develop the following home page using your own content and basic styling.
+Design and develop the following home page as your wdd131 course landing page using your own content and basic styling.

 Example Home Page Screenshot